andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v1

 Finish up scoring system
-To complete version1 function
+To complete version1 function, this function supports Calendar Feature

 Gui Ren Feature to implement (1/4 Done.)
+Install the logic

-Install calendar feature, button installed, backend to be updated Decide what to show in cards and result table
+Decide what to show in cards and result table
 Filter option in table?
 Navigation + Breadcrumbs?